Rudi (Zimyrs Oban 15.09.1993-10.04.2008) was a Giant Schnauzer born and bred in Finland by Zimyrs Kennel.

 Rudi and Meadow, Isle of Wight, January 2003.
 Happy times.

-Click the link below and see where all our beloved friends are waiting for us...
+See where all our beloved friends are waiting for us...